-Work experience is a perfect way of getting a hands-on, practical understanding of engineering systems and specialised industries.
+You can gain a hands-on, practical understanding of engineering systems, and the specialised industries they're used in, through work experience.
 Some courses offer a year out in industry, providing further opportunities to broaden your skill set and establish a network of contacts.
-You may also want to look into setting one up yourself during the summer months.
-Check the careers sections of company websites for any work experience or advertised internships.
+You could also arrange some work experience yourself by checking the careers sections of company websites for opportunities or looking for advertised internships.

 Search for placements and find out more about work experience and internships.

 Many global electronics organisations maintain research and development facilities within the UK and Europe.
-Engineers normally based in the UK can be posted overseas to work on projects, and willingness to travel is therefore important.
+Engineers based in the UK can be posted overseas to work on projects, so a willingness to travel can be important.

 Skills for your CV

-In the course of your degree, you develop subject-specific skills in areas such as designing and testing circuit building blocks, computer programming and computer-aided design.
-You also develop other core skills that are valued in many career areas including:
+During your degree, you will develop subject-specific skills in areas such as designing and testing circuit building blocks, computer programming and computer-aided design.
+You also develop other transferable skills including:

 - a professional approach and ability to work to an ethical code of conduct.

-A possible course of action for some graduates is to pursue further study in a specialist field or in research.
-Courses include an MSc or PhD in areas such as internet engineering, nanotechnology, wireless and optical communications and telecommunications.
+You may choose to pursue further study in a specialist field or in research.
+Potential courses include an MSc or PhD in areas such as internet engineering, nanotechnology, wireless and optical communications and telecommunications.
 A major source of funding for postgraduate studies in engineering is the Engineering and Physical Sciences Research Council (EPSRC).